gordon-cs/gordon-360-api/README.md

 `api/memberships/:id` Delete the membership with membership id `id`.

-### Clubs
+### Activities
 What is it?
-Resource that represents a club.
+Resource that represents some activity - such as a club, ministry, leadership program, etc.

 ##### GET

-`api/activities` Get all the clubs.
+`api/activities` Get all the activities.

-`api/activities/:id` Get the club with activity code `id`.
+`api/activities/:id` Get the activity with activity code `id`.

-`api/activities/session/:id` Get the clubs offered during the session with session code `id`.
+`api/activities/session/:id` Get the activity offered during the session with session code `id`.

-`api/activities/session/:id/types` Get the different activity types among the clubs offered during the session with session code `id`.
+`api/activities/session/:id/types` Get the different activity types among the activities offered during the session with session code `id`.

 ##### PUT

-`api/activities/:id` Edit club information for the club with activity code `id`.
+`api/activities/:id` Edit activity information for the club with activity code `id`.

 ### Membership Requests
 What is it?
-Resource that represents a person's application/request to join a club.
+Resource that represents a person's application/request to join an activity group.

 ##### GET